-The AARC PACT will head to Washington, DC, on April 4, and next week we’ll be asking AARC members across the country to email their members of Congress in support of one of the key issues PACT members will be talking to members of Congress about this year: making sure respiratory therapists are covered providers in any telehealth legislation that is proposed.
+The AARC PACT will head to Washington, DC, on May 1 and next week we’ll be asking AARC members across the country to email their members of Congress in support of the key issue PACT representatives will be talking about: gaining support for pilot telehealth legislation that will focus solely on respiratory therapists to provide disease management services via telehealth to Medicare beneficiaries with COPD.

-To get everyone ready to write those emails, we asked AARC Director of Regulatory Affairs Anne Marie Hummel to answer five key questions about telehealth we know RTs are asking.
+To get everyone ready to write those emails, we asked AARC Associate Executive Director for Advocacy and Government Affairs Anne Marie Hummel to answer five key questions about telehealth we know RTs are asking.

 Can you briefly define what the government and other payers mean when they say “telehealth” or “telemedicine”?